 If you are good and dedicated to your craft of writing, you can attain some or all of these.
 But being an author is first and foremost about being able to create worlds and completely new characters that inhabit those worlds.
 The same process is to me more like magic than anything else.

 I always was interested in writing because my father was a journalist.
-I entered college believing that I would become the same thing, working all my life behind a typewriter in some newsroom.
+I entered college believing that I would become the same thing, working in this business all my life behind a typewriter in some newsroom.
 I was right about the typewriter, but fate had other plans for me.
 My literary teacher, for some reason, found me immensely talented and said this directly to me.
 She offered me a chance to write a simple short story and bet me $1 that it will get published.

 I took on her bet and she was proven right